PROJECT 2: RAGGITY BAG OR QUILT

 6. Put your embellished squares on top, right side facing.

 7. Sew around the shapes with a ½” seam allowance.
 I use my walking foot.
 Also stitch on the embellishments to secure them on the squares.
 This also secures the batting to the front and back.
+Or sew a diagonal cross to attach the different layers.

 8. Clip all the way around the shapes about a ¼” apart.
 When you wash and tumble dry it, the bag/quilt will look all “raggy”.